janweh/Counterfactual-Trajectory-Explanations-for-Learned-Reward-Functions/README.md

 ## Evaluating informativeness of CTEs
 1. Extracting Features:
-python evaluation\extract_features.py
+``python evaluation\extract_features.py``
 You will have to place the path to folder folder where the CTEs are saved in the variable folder_path

 2. Generate combined dataset
+``python evaluation\architecture_tuning.py``
 In this step you can also perform hyperparameter tuning for all sets that go into the combined test set.

-python evaluation\architecture_tuning.py
 You will have to replace the folder paths with the folders of CTEs (where the extracted features are saved) for which you want one combined test set

 3. Train the Proxy-human model
-python evaluation\train_proxy_human_model.py
+``python evaluation\train_proxy_human_model.py``
 By default this will use a Neural Network as a model, but you can specify --model_type 'linear' for a linear model
 --num_seeds determines how many random initialisations of the model will be trained